4-6-4: United Kingdom

 The only 4-6-4 tender locomotive in the United Kingdom was the London and North Eastern Railway (LNER) no. 10000, built in 1930 as an experimental high-pressure compound locomotive with an experimental high-pressure water-tube boiler.
 It was the only locomotive of the Class W1 and became known as the Hush-hush locomotive on account of the great secrecy under which it was built.
 Its trailing wheels were arranged uniquely.
 Instead of being in one four-wheel trailing truck, the first pair was a Cartazzi axle, mounted in a rigid frame but still allowed sideways deflection against a centering force, as typical of the LNER's practice on its Pacific locomotives.
 The second pair was in a two-wheel trailing truck.

 The experiment proved much less successful than had been hoped and in 1936 it was rebuilt along the lines of a streamlined LNER Class A4 4-6-2, though it retained its 4-6-4 wheel arrangement.
 After being rebuilt, the Class W1 was still easily distinguishable from an A4 at a glance, without looking for the extra trailing wheels, by the fact that it was never officially named even though the name Pegasus had been proposed.
 It therefore became known among trainspotters as the Un-named or No-name Streak.

+In 1938 William Stanier considered a 4-6-4 express passenger locomotive design, together with a related 4-8-4 as a large mixed-traffic locomotive, but during WWII the British government forbade the development of express passenger locomotives.
+The 4-8-4 design did continue though and in 1942 was looked at by Fairburn, the acting CME, as a possible post-war type for fast fitted freights.